Soluto/python-flask-sklearn-docker-template/README.md

 ## python-flask-docker-sklearn-template
 A simple example of python api for real time machine learning.
 On init, a simple linear regression model is created and saved on machine.
-On request arrival for prediction, the simple model is loaded and returing prediction.
+On request arrival for prediction, the simple model is loaded and returning prediction.

 # requirements
 docker installed